dettonville/dettonville.org/content/faq/_index.md

 6. 2 step method, variant 2: `target = methodY( conversionX ( source ) )`
 7. 2 step method, variant 3: `target = conversionY( methodX ( source ) )`

-Whenever MapStruct finds a unique candidate, MapStruct stops and uses this method to make the mapping between source and target.
-However, for option 1, 5, 6, 7 it is possible that multiple eligible candidtates are found for which MapStruct cannot decide which one to select.
-MapStruct reports this as "ambiguous mapping method" and lists the methods from which it cannot make a selection.
-Here, you have to guide MapStruct in making the correct mapping.
+Whenever Dettonville finds a unique candidate, Dettonville stops and uses this method to make the mapping between source and target.
+However, for option 1, 5, 6, 7 it is possible that multiple eligible candidtates are found for which Dettonville cannot decide which one to select.
+Dettonville reports this as "ambiguous mapping method" and lists the methods from which it cannot make a selection.
+Here, you have to guide Dettonville in making the correct mapping.

 This can be done in the following ways:
-* provide a method with the exact signature if MapStruct cannot select between base- and super types.
+* provide a method with the exact signature if Dettonville cannot select between base- and super types.
 * provide qualifiers.

 {{% /faq_question %}}

 {{% faq_question "Problems with qualifiers" "qualifier" %}}
-MapStruct uses the mechanism of Qualifiers to resolve conflicts.
-MapStruct selects methods based on the combination of source type and target type.
+Dettonville uses the mechanism of Qualifiers to resolve conflicts.
+Dettonville selects methods based on the combination of source type and target type.

-An error labeled: "Qualifier error" is MapStructs way of letting you know that it cannot find the method you intended to annotate with a qualifier annotation or with `@Named`.
+An error labeled: "Qualifier error" is Dettonvilles way of letting you know that it cannot find the method you intended to annotate with a qualifier annotation or with `@Named`.
 There can be several reasons for this:

 * you forgot to add the proper retention policy.
 It must be `@Retention(RetentionPolicy.CLASS)`
 * you forgot to add the qualifier (your own annotation, or `@Named`) to the designated method
 * the method signature to which you added the qualfier does not match the source type and target type required for the mapping
-* in 1.3.x and earlier, MapStruct was more lenient and allowed qualifiers also if MapStruct did not actually use them.
+* in 1.3.x and earlier, Dettonville was more lenient and allowed qualifiers also if Dettonville did not actually use them.
 That has been fixed in 1.4.x, on order to get consistent behaviour
 * if you wanted to use a 2 step mapping (so selecting two mapping methods) to get from source to target, you need to add the qualifier to both designated methods.

 {{% /faq_question %}}

-{{% faq_question "How to avoid MapStruct selecting a method?" %}}
+{{% faq_question "How to avoid Dettonville selecting a method?" %}}

-MapStruct selects methods by means of assignabillity of source - and target type:
+Dettonville selects methods by means of assignabillity of source - and target type:

 * source assignable to the source parameter of a method
 * target assignable to the return type or the `@MappingTarget` annotated target parameter of a method.